Anish-M-code/PyPass/FAQ.md

    but the master password is not validated , so simply use another value of master password you will get different value for user password which can be used for plausible deniability. use 2nd master password as steath/hidden password to retrieve your deniable passwords.

    In this way you can use your master password for normal accounts & use stealth master password for getting stealthy deniable passwords.

+   - <b> Why doesn't this password manager prevent shoulder surfing by hiding passwords and allow copy to clipboard feature ? </b>

+   I believe password managers are supposed to be used in a lonely place and you should cover yourself in a blanket before using them , password managers should not be used  in a place full of people , even if you have have feature to not display password and copy to clipboard , bystanders can simply snatch your computer and get your password while password manager is unlocked and you have copied password to clipboard.

+   Second reason is it is difficult to implement such a feature in a command line program and making it cross platform securely.

    - <b> I have found a security issue or more questions , how to contact ? </b>